Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Implementation and Onboarding

-If you buy a Clover POS system from Merchant One, the company will help you set it up, offer training and provide in-house support.
+If you choose a Clover POS system through Merchant One, the company will help with setup, provide training and offer ongoing support.

 Limitations